VanDulti/planning-problem-solver/README.md

 };
 ```

-To encode the planning problem as a SAT formula use the `LogicEncoder` class:
+To encode the planning problem as a propositional formula use the `LogicEncoder` class:

 ```csharp
 LogicEncoder encoder = new LogicEncoder { Problem = problem };